 Measuring Atmospheric Pressure

 Various instruments are used to measure atmospheric pressure, each with its own advantages and limitations.
-The traditional mercury barometer, invented by Torricelli, is still used as a standard for accuracy.
-However, it is bulky and contains toxic mercury, making it less practical for everyday use.
+Now, the traditional mercury barometer, invented by Torricelli, is still used as a standard for accuracy.
+Still, it is bulky and contains toxic mercury, making it less practical for everyday use.
 Aneroid barometers, which use a sealed metal cell that expands and contracts with changes in pressure, are more portable and widely used in homes and aircraft.
 Digital barometers, which use electronic sensors to measure pressure, offer high accuracy and can be easily integrated into weather stations and other monitoring systems.

 Converting Between Units